pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/05-sampling.md

             }
         ]
 ```

+For the list of all policies, check the [offical documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/tailsamplingprocessor/README.md)

 Now let's execute some requests on the app [http://localhost:4000/](http://localhost:4000/) and see traces in the Jaeger console [http://localhost:16686/](http://localhost:16686/).